babatake/TiberCAD-examples/README.md

 You can also execute the .tib file using a Python script, which is helpful for automation or integration with other tools:

-# Run a TiberCAD .tib script
+2. Running from a Python Script

 import subprocess

 tib_file = "diode_1D.tib"